 If you feel someone else has acted fraudulently the best thing to do is to approach the police and raise a crime number so that the case can be investigated further.

 If you do not believe that the debt is still due, or that you have suffered any sort of loss because they failed to notify you of the sale, then you can send a letter of complaint.
-If you disagree with the response to the complaint you can escalate your complaint to the Financial Ombudsman Service.
+In the case, you disagree with the response to the complaint you can escalate your complaint to the Financial Ombudsman Service.
 If you still owe the debt then coming to an arrangement to pay, as you had previously, may be required to ensure that the debt is repaid and does not risk further costs.

 Another common mistake some creditors make is selling the same debt to different collection agencies by mistake.
 This might result in you paying more than once, which you should avoid doing.
 Instead, you need to ask them to check with the initial creditor.
 If you think it is the same debt only pay one company and stick to your guns.
 Ask the other company to check with the initial creditor.